Raul055/SIC2025/README.md

-# SIC2025
+# MySQL Gene Addition
 Repository for the subject "Sistemas de Información Clínica" (UPNA).
-Educational purpose only.
+The following is for educational purpose only.

-Run `npm install my-addon` to install the addon.
-# Commands to install
+# Installation
+Download the `mysql_db` directory and run the `gui.py` file.
+For modifications, `mysql.library` external library is required.
+For its installation, run in terminal the following:
+`pip install mysql-connector-python`